wohaco/despace/mariner_10.md

 **Television photography**

-The imaging system, the Television Photography Experiment, consisted of two 15 cm Cassegrain telescopes feeding vidicon tubes.
+The imaging system, the Television Photography Experiment, consisted of two 15 ㎝ Cassegrain telescopes feeding vidicon tubes.
 The main telescope could be bypassed to a smaller wide angle optic, but using the same tube.
 It had an 8-position filter wheel, with one position occupied by a mirror for the wide-angle bypass.

-Mass of cameras were 43.6 kg & 67 W of electricity, the cameras were the most weight & power than the other five instruments combined.
+Mass of cameras were 43.6 ㎏ & 67 W of electricity, the cameras were the most weight & power than the other five instruments combined.
 The system returned about 7 000 photographs of Mercury & Venus during Mariner 10’s fly‑bys ([EVN‑093](venus.md)).

 **Infrared radiometer**